dlab-berkeley/R-Data-Visualization-Legacy/README.md

 1. [Download R](https://cloud.r-project.org/)
 2. [Download RStudio Desktop Open Source License FREE](https://rstudio.com/products/rstudio/download/#download)
 3. [Download the workshop materials](https://github.com/dlab-berkeley/R-graphics)

+**How to download the workshop materials**

+* Click the green “Clone or download” button
+* Click “Download Zip”
+* Extract the files some place convenient (i.e., Desktop)
+  * if you are a Git user, simply clone this repository

 4. Install the necessary packages by running the below code:

 ```